iann838/nullsafe-python/README.md

 ### `undefined` behavior

-`undefined` is actually an instance of `NullSafe`, the actual mechanism used for nullsafe chaining, it cannot self rip the nullsafe functionality when the chain ends (because it doesn't know), so this following actually possible and probably not the wanted behavior.
+`undefined` is actually an instance of `NullSafe`, the actual mechanism used for nullsafe chaining, it cannot self rip the nullsafe functionality when the chain ends (because it doesn't know), so the following instruction is technically correct but probably not the wanted behavior.

 ```python
 val = _(o).inexistent